Hiking Mount Timpanogos Safely

 - The Tunnel Through the Mountain

-- An Epic Tale (this route probably went up what is now called “Everest Ridge,” which got its name later when the Utah Doug Hansen and his team used it to train for their attempt on Mount Everest; don’t try this at home—at nearly the same time in 2016 that this story was posted on the state’s history web site, a party climbing this route had a member buried in an avalanche)
+- An Epic Tale (this route probably went up either what is now called “Everest Ridge,” which got its name later when the Utah Doug Hansen and his team used it to train for their attempt on Mount Everest, or went up a route a bit to the south of that above Dry Canyon; don’t try this at home—at nearly the same time in 2016 that this story was posted on the state’s history web site, a party climbing in this area had a member buried in an avalanche)

 - History of the Annual Timp Hike (scroll down)